Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.20.
 Write a program that read two numbers and display maximum using ternary operator 2.21.
 Write a program that read two numbers and display minimum using ternary operator

+2.22.
+Write a C program for swapping two numbers with temp variables 2.23.
+Write a C program for swapping two numbers without temp variables

 3. Math.h